YukiRamu/Movie-Theater-Booking/README.md

 ## JavaScript

-* How to pass the movieId between three htmls
+* How to pass the movieId among three htmls
 * How to store the seat map into Local Storage

 ## License